Steve Peters (psychiatrist): A Path through the Jungle (2021)

+A Path through the Jungle is a structured, practical self-development programme to help the reader attain psychological health and wellbeing.
+Professor Peters explains complex neuroscience in straightforward terms with his Chimp Management Mind Model.

 Chimp Management

 Peters established Chimp Management Ltd, a company which delivers consultancy and training services.
 He presents a video programme every two weeks on The Troop, a membership platform set up by Chimp Management Ltd.

 Athletics career

 Peters competes in masters athletics and has held multiple World Masters Champion titles and world records over the 100, 200 and 400 metres.
 He currently competes in the M70 age group.